solo-io/gloo/docs/content/installation/enterprise/_index.md

 ## Uninstall {#uninstall}

-To uninstall Gloo Edge, you can use the `glooctl` CLI.
-If you installed Gloo Edge to a different namespace, include the `-n` option.
+To uninstall Gloo Gateway, you can use the `glooctl` CLI.
+If you installed Gloo Gateway to a different namespace, include the `-n` option.

 ```shell
 glooctl uninstall -n my-namespace
 ```

 {{% notice warning %}}
-Make sure that your cluster has no other instances of Gloo Edge running, such as by running `kubectl get pods --all-namespaces`.
-If you remove the CRDs while Gloo Edge is still installed, you will experience errors.
+Make sure that your cluster has no other instances of Gloo Gateway running, such as by running `kubectl get pods --all-namespaces`.
+If you remove the CRDs while Gloo Gateway is still installed, you will experience errors.
 {{% /notice %}}

 ```shell